panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

 `getInitialState()` is executed just once, at the initial render, to get the initial state.

-On later renderings `getInitialState()` is not invoked, skipping the expensive computation.
+On later renderings of the component, `getInitialState()` is not invoked, skipping the expensive operation.

 ## 4. Pitfalls